Yolande of Aragon: France and the House of Anjou

 In the emerging second phase of the Hundred Years' War, Yolande chose to support the French (in particular the Armagnac party) against the English and the Burgundians.
 After John the Fearless, Duke of Burgundy, instigated a mob attack on the Dauphin of France in 1413, she and her husband repudiated the engagement of their son Louis to John's daughter Catherine of Burgundy, which placed them decisively in the Armagnac camp.
 In the same year, Yolande met with Queen Isabeau of France to finalize a marriage contract between her daughter Marie and Isabeau's third surviving son Charles.

 After his two older brothers died, she supported the claim of the Dauphin Charles who, relying upon Yolande's resources and help, succeeded in becoming crowned Charles VII of France.
-As Charles' own mother, Queen Isabeau, worked against his claims, it has been said that Yolande was the person who protected the adolescent Charles against all sorts of plots on his life and acted as a substitute mother.
-She removed Charles from his parents' court and kept him in her own castles, usually those in the Loire Valley, where Charles received Joan of Arc.
-Yolande arranged the marriage of Charles to her daughter Mary of Anjou, thus becoming Charles' mother-in-law.
-This led to Yolande's personal, and crucial, involvement in the struggle for the survival of the House of Valois in France.
+Yolande arranged the marriage of Charles to her daughter Marie of Anjou, thus becoming Charles' mother-in-law.
+This led to Yolande's personal involvement in the struggle for the survival of the House of Valois in France.

 Yolande's marriage to Louis II of Anjou, at Arles in December 1400, was arranged as a part of long-standing efforts to resolve contested claims upon the kingdom of Sicily and Naples between the houses of Anjou and Aragon.
 Louis spent much of his life fighting in Italy for his claim to the Kingdom of Naples.
 In France, Yolande was the Duchess of Anjou and the Countess of Provence.
 She preferred to hold court in Angers and Saumur.
 She had six children, and through her second son René was the grandmother of Margaret of Anjou, the wife of King Henry VI of England.

 With the victory of the English over the French at the Battle of Agincourt in 1415, the Duchy of Anjou was threatened.
 The French king, Charles VI, was mentally ill and his realm was in a state of civil war between the Burgundians and the Orleanists (Armagnacs).
 The situation was made worse by an alliance between the Duke of Burgundy, John the Fearless, the English, and the French queen, Isabeau of Bavaria, who submitted to the Duke of Burgundy's scheme to deny the crown of France to the children of Charles VI.
 Fearing the abusive power building behind the Duke of Burgundy, Louis II had Yolande move with her children and future son-in-law, Charles, to Provence in southern France.